Spiral Screwdriver Patents

 The Hedge/Clark Connection - An Unusual Rule

-(originally appeared in The GRISTMILL of Mid-West Tool Collectors Association, March 1997, Vol. 47)
+(originally appeared in The GRISTMILL of the Mid-West Tool Collectors Association, March 1997, Vol. 47)

 How Thick is "Extra Thick?"

-(originally appeared in The GRISTMILL, of Mid-West Tool Collectors Association, March 1989, Vol. 54,)
+(originally appeared in The GRISTMILL of the Mid-West Tool Collectors Association, March 1989, Vol. 54)

 ©1996 Clifford D. Fales All Rights Reserved